Stoichere/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is my first repository as a full stack engineer, it would contain my first project as a full stack engineer.
+This is my first repo